mappiamo/mapi-geoCMS/doc/index.rst

     <?PHP $this->widget('map' array($zoom)); ?>

 This widget have 1 parameter, the default zoom.
-This widget display map on the conent page.
+This widget display map anywhere on the content page.
+This widget display map (with markers, draw or route) on the visitor's interface.

 Menu
 ----